Okhtyrka: 2022 Russian invasion

 Clashes took place in Okhtyrka between the Ukrainian Armed Forces and the invading Russian Armed Forces starting on 24 February 2022.
 Despite never entering the town, much of Okhtyrka was destroyed in bombing raids carried out by the Russian army.

-On the morning of February 25, the city of Оkhtyrka was shelled.
+On the morning of February 25, the city of Okhtyrka was shelled.
 According to Amnesty International, Russian troops used cluster munitions, including dropping them on a kindergarten.
 As a result, three people died, including a child.
-On this day, in the area of Оkhtyrka, a Russian Grad fired multiple rockets on a bus for the evacuation of residents.
+On this day, in the area of Okhtyrka, a Russian Grad fired multiple rockets on a bus for the evacuation of residents.
 The Chairman of the Sumy Regional State Administration Dmytro Zhyvytskyi said that five more civilians were killed in the city.

 On the morning of February 26, other explosions were heard.
 Later it became known that Russian Armed Forces bombed a military unit and also fired at the Dachny residential area.
-According to Zhyvytskyi, more than 70 Ukrainian soldiers died as a result of shelling by Russian troops of a military unit in Оkhtyrka.
+According to Zhyvytskyi, more than 70 Ukrainian soldiers died as a result of shelling by Russian troops of a military unit in Okhtyrka.
 On February 27, the chairman of the Sumy Regional State Administration reported that Russian tanks had shot a bus with civilians.
 On February 28, Russian forces used a vacuum bomb on the city.

 On 28 February, Russian forces bombed and destroyed an oil depot in Okhtyrka, also the headquarters of a military base in Okhtyrka was targeted, more than 70 Ukrainian soldiers were killed and 3 wounded when a Russian thermobaric bomb detonated.
 International law does not prohibit the use of thermobaric munitions, fuel-air explosive devices, or vacuum bombs against military targets.
 Another 20 soldiers were killed by a Russian attack on the medical department of the base.
 Their use against civilian populations may be banned by the United Nations (UN) Convention on Certain Conventional Weapons (CCW).
 Oksana Markarova, the Ukrainian ambassador to the United States, claimed that the use of thermobaric weapons is in violation of the Geneva Conventions.